BigguyFM98000/node_express_api/README.md

 # node_express_api
 A backend api created with node.js, express,js and mongodb.
+The basic function of a RESTful API is the same as browsing the internet.
+The client contacts the server by using the API when it requires a resource.
+API developers explain how the client should use the REST API in the server application API documentation.
+These are the general steps for any REST API call: The client sends a request to the server.